Site icon Women Fitness

 3. Learn how to deal with stress: Like it or not, stress is a part of life.
 Practice good coping skills: do Tai Chi, exercise, take a nature walk, play with your pet, or try journal writing as a stress reducer.
 Also, remember to smile and see the humor in life.
 Research shows that laughter can boost your immune system, ease pain, relax your body, and reduce stress.

 4. Practice Meditation: Try meditating, Mindfulness, and/or prayer.
-Relaxation exercises and prayer can improve your state of mind and outlook on life.
-In fact, research shows that meditation may help you feel calm and enhance the effects of therapy.
+Relaxation exercises and prayer can improve your mind and outlook on life.
+Research shows that meditation may help you feel calm and enhance the effects of therapy.

 5. Set small goals: Decide what you want to achieve academically, professionally, and personally, and write down the steps you need to realize your goals.
 Aim high, but be realistic, and don’t over-schedule.
 You’ll enjoy a tremendous sense of accomplishment and self-worth as you progress toward your goal.

-8. Get help when you need it: Seeking help is a sign of strength — not a weakness.
+8. Get help when needed: Seeking help is a sign of strength — not a weakness.
 And it is important to remember that treatment is effective.
 People who get appropriate care can recover from mental illness and addiction and lead full, rewarding lives.

 Exit mobile version